jgm/pandoc/doc/lua-filters.md

 ## Exposed pandoc functionality

+Some pandoc functions have been made available in lua:

-Some filters will require access to certain functions provided by pandoc.
-This is currently limited to the `read` function which allows to parse strings into pandoc documents from within the lua filter.
+- `read` allows filters to parse strings into pandoc documents
+- `pipe` runs an external command with input from and output to strings
+- `sha1` generates a SHA1 hash
+- The `mediabag` module allows access to the "mediabag," which stores binary content such as images that may be included in the final document.

 # Examples